cosmos/cosmos-sdk/docs/spec/distribution/transactions.md

 ### Global pool to validator pool

-Every time a validator or delegator make a withdraw or the validator is the proposer and receives new tokens - the relevant validator must move tokens from the passive global pool to their own pool.
+Every time a validator or delegator executes a withdrawal or the validator is the proposer and receives new tokens, the relevant validator must move tokens from the passive global pool to their own pool.

 ```